Recidiviz/public-dashboard/public-dashboard-client/README.md

 ## Deploys

-Theisapp can be run locally, in staging, and in production.
+This app can be run locally, in staging, and in production.
 Deploying to staging and production are very similar, as described below.

 ### Pre-requisites

 This React application is deployed to Firebase.
-To have deploy access, you need to be an admin on the frontend Firebase/GCP account.
+To have deploy access, you need to be an admin on the frontend Firebase account.

 Once you have the required permissions, you can set up your environment for deploys by following [these instructions](https://firebase.google.com/docs/cli?install-cli-mac-linux).
 Specifically, follow the steps entitled "Install the Firebase CLI" and "Log in and test the Firebase CLI."